FreimanVS/restaurants-project/README.md

 First of you it's useful to initialize H2DB database filling it with some data, just launch com.freimanvs.restaurants.sql.RestoreData class.
 After that your H2db will be ready to work.

-You can also register new users using '/api/v1/users POST'.
+You can also register new users using '/api/v1/users' POST.
 Username and password that you fill in a Basic Auth form will be saved into the database.
 Any of them will automatically have a role 'user'.
 This is available for any users.

 There is the only one user with a role 'admin'.
 Username: "admin" and password: "admin".